 Anywhere that anyone sees an ad – whether in their Facebook newsfeed or before a YouTube video, in their inbox, email, or on Google – when they’re searching for things anywhere paid ad is placed digitally is what my expertise is in.

 I went to college for marketing, and I was just always kind of interested in the area.
 And, you know, eventually, I found my way into working at a digital advertising agency where I worked there for about two years and got to see the ins and outs of it and worked with hundreds of different clients.
 So it gave me a lot of perspective into what businesses do, what works, and what doesn’t.
-And from there, I’ve just kind of been hooked.
-And then, in 2020, with the pandemic is when I decided to branch out on my own.
-And, and that’s when I started Brodie Agency.
+From there, I’ve just kind of been hooked.
+In 2020, with the pandemic, is when I decided to branch out on my own.
+That’s when I started Brodie Agency.

 Pam Didner: I see.
 So, uh, we kind of follow a similar path.
 You work in a big agency for a while, and I work in a big enterprise for a while.
 And I also left to stand on my own feet.
 So right there, there you go.
 So can I ask you a specific question about Facebook pay ads?
 Many small businesses do Facebook paid ads.
 Is it true that, um, you do pay ads, then people will come?

 Matt Brodie: I mean, I will say off the bat.
 No.

 Pam Didner: I am very happy when you said that.
 Even though you are doing that for a living, you are very honest.